pmenz/MLS/README.md

 # MLS

-MLS its a project made for Flatiron School.
-This CLI will scrape and generate classes with the data acquired from the web.
+MLS its a project made for Flatiron School. this CLI will get you the actual teams and current plauers from the team you are interested.
-MLS-CLI uses the data from the MLS website of USA and it will give you the list of teams and players.

 ## Installation